bryceberczik/bryceberczik/README.md

 ## 📌 Featured Projects

-- [Digbi AI](https://github.com/bryceberczik/Digbi-AI) - An AI chatbot that helps you find patterns in datasets using JSON.
+- [RAG AI Agent Chatbot Widget](https://github.com/bryceberczik/Digbi-AI) - An AI chatbot that takes files and webscrapes webpages to give the user access to a vector searching AI.
 - [Stellabyte](https://github.com/ZVKubajak/Stellabyte) - A cloud storage application that creates art using the properties of the file uploaded.